YC-backed Cleanly merges with NextCleaners to vertically integrate – TechCrunch

 The new company will be called By Next.
 The terms of the deal were not disclosed.

 Cleanly launched out of YC in 2015 with a plan to use data around delivery to optimize laundry pick-up and drop-off in a complicated market like New York.
-Using hyper specific local data, like if a building has a buzzer or a doorman, or if there’s parking on a certain street, Cleanly aimed to be able to deliver or pick-up laundry at almost anytime, on any day.
+Using hyper-specific local data, like if a building has a buzzer or a doorman, or if there’s parking on a certain street, Cleanly aimed to be able to deliver or pick-up laundry at almost anytime on any day.
 That speed, and the user convenience it would provide, would allow for Cleanly to partner with third-party laundry services while capturing market share with users.

 Over the next two years, the startup would deal with several challenges.
 The first was that the on-demand space cooled down considerably, with VCs focused on profitability.
 Indeed, the on-demand laundry space in the New York area has been hammered, with Washio closing down and FlyCleaners suffering through several obstacles over the past year, including shutting down its LIC plant and laying off more than 100 employees.